ashwath-karthikeyan/ashwath-karthikeyan.github.io/_posts/2000-01-07-kalman-filter.markdown

 <center><img src="/img/dubbin.png" alt="dubbin" height="400" width="400"></center>
 <br>

-$(p_x,p_y)$ is the position of the robot in the start frame, the heading, $\theta$, is the angle it makes with the horizontal axis of the start frame, $v$ and $a$ are the velocity and acceleration respectively, of the robot in the direction of movement. $\phi$ is the steering angle, which is the angle the wheels make with the rest of the vehicle, and $L$ is the turn radius, which is also the distance between the front and rear axles of the robot.
+Here, $(p_x,p_y)$ is the position of the robot in the start frame, the heading, $\theta$, is the angle it makes with the horizontal axis of the start frame, $v$ and $a$ are the velocity and acceleration respectively, of the robot in the direction of movement. $\phi$ is the steering angle, which is the angle the wheels make with the rest of the vehicle, and $L$ is the turn radius, which is also the distance between the front and rear axles of the robot.

 The issue is that we do not have a direct reading of its state space.
 Instead we have a GPS sensor that can calculate the car's forward velocity $v$, the heading rate $\dot \theta$, and the global coordinates $(g_x, g_y)$.
 The GPS sensor is located at point $(g_x^{ref}, g_y^{ref})$ in the robot's start frame.
 Thus, the measurement vector can we written as